bookshelfdave/sts-helper/README.md

 # sts-helper

-`sts-helper` is a CLI tool used to easily use AWS STS from bash.
+`sts-helper` is a CLI tool used to make assuming AWS roles more convenient.

-## Install
+## Prebuilt binaries

+Only Darwin and Linux 64 bit binaries are available on the [releases](https://github.com/metadave/sts-helper/releases) page.

+## Build and install from source

 ```
 go get github.com/metadave/sts-helper